RenatoMignone/Computer-Architecture-and-Operating-Systems/README.md

 - **FreeRTOS**
   Using FreeRTOS, you will learn how to implement multitasking, use system services, and manage resources in embedded applications.
 The exercises will help you get hands-on experience with the FreeRTOS API, exploring its features and capabilities in real-time systems.

+- **Kernel Modules**
+  In the final section, you will work with **Linux kernel modules**, learn how to compile the kernel or add custom modules, and dive into **device drivers** managed by these modules.
+This will give you a deeper understanding of kernel-level programming and the integration of device drivers.

 ## How to Use This Repository

 1. **Clone the Repository**
    To get started, clone the repository to your local machine:
    ```bash
    git clone --recursive https://github.com/RenatoMignone/Computer-Architecture-and-Operating-Systems.git